MadhukaD/Grafana-Dashboards/Linux-based system matrics/README.md

 ## Step by Step Guide
 ### 1. Provision the server
 FIrst, clone the project.
-Then edit the variable.tf file in root directory with region, CIDR block for VPC, subnets, AMI and other variables as you prefer.
+Then edit the variables.tf file in root directory with region, CIDR block for VPC, subnets, AMI and other variables as you prefer.

 Note: You must add your own access key and secret key in relevant variable blocks.